nikhilfurious/js-labs-1/faq.md

 ## What is JSON?
 ## What is the difference between null and undefined?
 ## What is regex?
 What is it used for?
+## What is the difference between function and method?